LevonTonyan/tf-lab/general_task.md

 2. Clone the forked repository to you workstation.
 All actions should be done under your fork and Terraform gets it context from your local clone working directory:
     - Change current directory to `/tf-epam-lab/base` folder and create `root.tf` file.
     - Add a `terraform {}` empty block to this file.
-    - Create files `variables.tf` and `locals.tf`.
+    - Create epmty files `variables.tf` and `locals.tf`.
 These files witll be used for variables and local variables, but also they are required for automated proctor checks.
     - For AWS:
       - Create an AWS provider block inside `root.tf` file with the following attributes:
         - `region = "us-east-1"`